The Zimmer Spine Sequoia Pedicle Screw System is designed to

 instability secondary to degenerative spondylolisthesis with

-dislocation, scoliosis, kyphosis, spinal tumor and failed previous
+scoliosis, kyphosis, spinal tumor and failed previous fusion

-fusion (pseudarthrosis).
-The safety and effectiveness of these
+(pseudarthrosis).
+The safety and effectiveness of these devices for

-SPINAL FUSIONS UTILIZING ANY PEDICLE SCREW FIXATION SYSTEM HAS NOT
+UTILIZING ANY PEDICLE SCREW FIXATION SYSTEM HAS NOT BEEN ADEQUATELY

-BEEN ADEQUATELY ESTABLISHED IN PATIENTS WITH STABLE SPINES.
+ESTABLISHED IN PATIENTS WITH STABLE SPINES.
+Potential risks

-Potential risks identified with the use of this device system,
+identified with the use of this device system, which may require

 - a.
 Device component fracture